 - The State of Health Tech in Nigeria (Extract), by TechCabal

 - The State of Health Tech in Nigeria (Full report), by TechCabal.
-Sign up here to indicate interest.
+Purchase the report here.

 - How To Fix Healthcare in Nigeria, by Dr Ola Brown, Founder – Flying Doctors Nigeria

 Abimbola Adebakin is a pharmacist, a Certified Performance Technologist (CPT) and a health tech innovator.

 She is the CEO of Advantage Health Africa and co-founder of my-medicines.com.
 She leads operations of CPN Nexus (www.cpnnexus.com), the aggregation that promotes access to resources, markets and skills for community pharmacies across Nigeria, as well as The Pharmacists Leadership Stimulant Programme (www.theplsp.com) which promotes career stabilization and skills development for young pharmacists.